Toolkit for Inclusive Searches

 Creating the Job Posting

 The position announcement drives the entire applicant review process.
 It must accurately describe the position responsibilities, required and preferred qualifications, application instructions, and the date when review of applications will commence or acceptance of applications will close.
 The qualifications should be as clear to potential applicants as possible.
 Avoid language that may be understood only at Western, or within your department.
 Make sure everyone on the search committee ascribes to the same meaning to the qualifications.
 It is important to evaluate and eliminate any unnecessary barriers to meeting the job qualifications.
 Consider how well the draft qualifications measure candidates' likelihood of future success in the position.
 Ask yourself whether broader qualifications could still help you assess applicants’ ability to excel in the job.

-Write a position description that encourages diversity and inclusion.
-Search committees are also encouraged to include information highlighting department-specific initiatives which relate diversity, equity and inclusion, and additionally provide links to Western's Diversity, Equity and Inclusion website.
+Write a position description that encourages accessibility, diversity, equity, and inclusion (ADEI).
+Search committees are also encouraged to include information highlighting department-specific initiatives related to ADEI, and additionally provide links to Western's ADEI website.

 As the diversity of Western’s student population grows – for example, students of color now represent over 25% of Western’s student body – experience or demonstrated ability to effectively serve a diverse student population becomes increasingly important.
 You are strongly encouraged to assess candidates on their multicultural competencies and to include one or more qualifications such as the following: